vidyar/shippabledocs1/sources/config.rst

 Continuous deployment to Heroku ................................

 Heroku supports Ruby, Node.js, Python, so you can use these languages to build and deploy apps on Heroku.
-You can deploy to your own server by adding the custom after_success:.
-For this you need to add the Public key that was generated for your subscription in shippable to set up continous deployment on providers.
+You can deploy to your own server by adding a custom after_success:.
+For this you need to add the Public key that was generated for your subscription in Shippable to set up continous deployment on providers.

 * Go to settings and copy the SSH Key or public key generated for your subscription.
 * Log In to Heroku and add the SSH key to your account

-A Sample deployment configurations to your shippable.yml file is given below
+A sample deployment configuration in your shippable.yml file is given below

 .. code-block:: bash